moza88/defi_wallet_app/README.md

 - [x] In Fireblocks Send remove fee field

-- [ ] Also remove asset field keep the two api's separate, create vault and wallet separate
+- [ ] Remove asset field keep the two api's separate, create vault and wallet separate
 - [x] Show the transaction ID for Fireblocks
 - [ ] Show the transaction ID for BitGo
+- [ ] Present TXN history for Fireblocks

 ### Notes on the Presentation
 mention that we are not buying, selling, just transfering